ZhexinXu/zhexinxu.github.io/_pages/about.md

   - /about.html
 ---

+Hello!
 I am a first-year PhD student at the Department of Brain and Congitive Sciences at UofR.
-My research focus on using computational and neurophysiological methods to study the process of depth and motion information in the visual cortex.
-Check other pages for more info!
+My research focus on using computational and neurophysiological methods to study visual information processing in the brain.
+Check out other pages for more info!